 Power and responsibility

-If a learner is caught speeding while under supervision, they will face a fine and points on their licence, not you.
+Learner drivers are not exempt from speeding tickets and fines; they must follow the rules of the road.
+If a learner driver is caught speeding while under supervision, they will face a fine and points on their licence, not you.
 If the car they are using belongs to the supervisor, that person will get the letter.
 In this case, you can respond and nominate the learner as the person driving at the time of the offence.

 Parking tickets and fines